lumarama/foreachi/src/flutter/provider-cheatsheet.md

 }
 ```

-Of course your model will most likely have more complex state with multiple variables and methods.
-While in all cases notifyListeners() must be invoked when model state changes.
-This will eventually update all UI widgets that uses the model.
+Of course your model can have more complex state with multiple variables and methods.
+In any case notifyListeners() must be invoked when model changes to update all UI widgets that use it.

 ## Register Model